 Spiralbound is a comics, art, and illustration section on Medium.
-We publish original stories a couple times a week (or more), and we’re always looking for new artists — if you’re interested in contributing, please get in touch (with me, Edith, the editor, at email@example.com).
+We publish original stories a couple times a week or so, and we’re always looking for new artists — if you’re interested in contributing, please get in touch (with me, Edith, the editor, at email@example.com).

 Please read on for submission guidelines and FAQs.